rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/on-cluster-build-and-storage-howto.md

 # Jupyter Notebook - on cluster build and storage

-In this document, we will go over a step-by-step walkthrough to build and store a notebook container image on the OpenShift cluster by demonstrating how to build an R notebook image with Streamlit.
+In this document, we will go over a step-by-step walkthrough to build and store a notebook container image on the OpenShift cluster by updating an R notebook image with Streamlit.

 ## Table of Contents